itsbrex/tau5/README.md

 ## Next Intelligence

 Tau5 will feature an MCP server directly connected to its core API - to enable LLM/AI agents to work directly with it.
 Jam with AI, use it to help craft your next drum loop or tweak your synth params.

+## Next Dev Tools

+Tau5 will feature built-in tools for development.
+This will include a sophisticated debug pane with live server/gui , logs, a REPL to the server, built-in Chromium dev tools and the Phoenix Live Dashboard.

+Additionally there will be 2 dev-focussed MCP tools for AI coding agents.
+These are:

+* Tidewave - for full AI control over the BEAM server including doc checks, log viewing and code evaluation
+* Tau5 GUI Dev - for full AI access to the Chromium dev tools